chalkygames123/front-end-template/README.md

 $ yarn lint:scripts

 # lint and fix all .js files
-$ yarn lint:scripts --fix
+$ yarn lint-fix:scripts

 # lint all .scss files
 $ yarn lint:styles

 # lint and fix all .scss files
-$ yarn lint:styles --fix
+$ yarn lint-fix:styles

 # run all lint scripts
 $ yarn lint

 # run all lint and fix scripts
-$ yarn lint --fix
+$ yarn lint-fix

 # check if all .json and .md files are formatted
 $ yarn check:format